 8. Organize team-building activities.

 Make team building games enjoyable and education at the same time, that’s a surefire way to lift employee morale for the time being.
 (This isn’t a long term solution but it can do the job just the same).
 Organize a scavenger hunt or create an office trivia challenge to energize your employees.

 9. Have amazing employee incentives.

-Now this isn’t a long term solution, but when moral is low, dishing out some fun employee incentives can do the trick.
+Now, this isn’t a long term solution, but when morale is low, dishing out some fun employee incentives can do the trick.
 Bring in some puppies from the local shelter, give out some scratch-offs, let employees work from home for the day – it’s amazing what these employee incentives can do.

 10. Encourage genuine breaks.

 Research has found that only a mere one in five people take a lunch break and that white-collar workers are actually the least likely to take a break.
 And far too many staff members eat lunch at their desks!

 We know that creativity and innovation happen when people change their environment, and especially when they expose themselves to a nature-like environment, to a natural environment.
 So staying inside, in the same location, is really detrimental to creative thinking.
 It’s also detrimental to doing that rumination that’s needed for ideas to percolate and gestate and allow a person to arrive at an ‘aha’ moment. – Kimberly Elsbach, professor at the University of California who studies workplace psychology.